 The Shaolin style of Kung Fu is regarded as one of the first institutionalized Chinese martial arts.
 It's founder Bodhidharma was also the monk who introduced Buddhism into China.
 When Buddhist and Taoist concepts merged it gave birth to Chan Buddhism.
 When all things Chinese made its way into Japan, Chan Buddhism was further influenced by the Shinto religion and developed into Zen Buddhism.
 Lazy Monkey Yoga's physical discipline adheres to the same movement principles as Ju-Jitsu, Aikido, and Judo (the gentle way).
 We do not use force to practice, we allow our practice to evolve organically and in harmony with Great Nature.
 We believe in working smarter, not harder.
 There is no end goal.
-Lazy Monkey Yoga has unique sequencing and flows that differentiates it from other Yin Yoga styles and contains elements of the Martial Arts.
+Lazy Monkey Yoga has unique sequencing and flows that differentiates it from other Yin Yoga styles and contains elements of the Martial Arts training.

-The Shinto Faith
+The Shinto Path